devrim113/SVFramework/README.md

-# Validation Framework
+# Simualtion and Validation Framework

 ## Overview

-The Validation Framework is a comprehensive tool designed to validate and simulate various scenarios for robust testing.
+The Simulation and Validation Framework is a comprehensive tool designed to validate and simulate videos recorded through RTSP streams and IP camera's for robust testing.
 This project contains scripts, simulators, and validators necessary for creating a consistent validation workflow.

 ## Project Structure